Sprinterzzj/apmla_material/readme.md

 **NEWS**: _confirmed_ date for the 1st exam: **Tuesday March 3rd 2020**, lecture hall in MvL6, 14-16pm.
 **NEWS**: _confirmed_ date for the 2nd exam: **Tuesday April 7th 2020**, lecture hall in MvL6, 14-16pm.

-**NEWS**: No tutorial on Wednesday 28th, nut only next week.
-For this week, please check the Jupyter notebooks in folder "L14".
-On the 5th for February, we will go together over the maths and code, answering you any questions you may have.
+**NEWS**: No tutorial on Wednesday 28th.
+Instead, please check the Jupyter notebooks in folder "L14".
+On the 5th for February, we will go together over the maths and code of the notebooks, answering you any questions you may have.

 **NEWS assignement 3**: There won't be a 3rd assigment but instead we provide you with Jupyter notebooks, with examples of amortized VI and VAE.